Healthy Relationships

 • Respecting Differences: Acknowledging and respecting each other’s perspectives, even when they disagree.

-• Clarifying Misunderstandings: Asking for clarification when something is unclear, and being willing to provide clarification when needed.
+• Clarifying Misunderstandings: Asking for clarification when something is unclear and being willing to provide clarification when needed.

 • Avoiding Blame and Criticism: Focusing on finding solutions rather than placing blame or criticizing each other.